Koch Chemie Micro Cut M2.02 vs. M3.02 – a detailed comparison for ambitious home users

 • M2.02 delivers the highest brilliance and absolute hologram freedom.

-• M3.02 produces a strong gloss image, but the final fineness is slightly lower than that of M2.02.
+• M3.02 produces a strong gloss, which, however, is minimally less refined than M2.02.

-Conclusion – which polish for whom?
+Conclusion – Which Polish for Whom?

 The decision between M2.02 and M3.02 depends on the user's goals:

-• Choose the M2.02 if…
+• Reach for M2.02 if…

-• Choose the M3.02 if…
+• Reach for M3.02 if…

 Share